Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 <img src="assets/Trace_Menu.png" width="450" height="450">

--	Step 3 : Click on “Import image file”
+-	Click on “Import image file”
 -	Select the image to trace the roots
 -	Trace the root number 1.
         * Caution start to trace the entire primary root first (should appear green).
 To gain time place a dot on each region where a lateral root is emitted.